Pope to allow all priests to forgive abortion during Holy Year

 Usually only a bishop, missionary or the chief confessor of a diocese can offer absolution for an abortion, Benedettini said, although bishops in countries such as the United States and Britain have delegated this authority to parish priests.

-Boston College theology professor James Bretzke said the pope was "emphasizing mercy and not retribution ... embracing reconciliation and not excommunication".
+Boston College theology professor James Bretzke said the pope was "emphasising mercy and not retribution ... embracing reconciliation and not excommunication".

 Liberal group Catholics for Choice welcomed the move as a gesture of engagement with women.